 In June 1998, we formed a joint venture with THQ, a developer, publisher and distributor of interactive entertainment software for the leading hardware game platforms in the home video game market.
 The joint venture entered into a license agreement with the WWE under which it acquired the exclusive worldwide right to publish WWE video games on all hardware platforms.
-Pursuant to a Settlement Agreement and Mutual Release dated December 22, 2009, the joint venture was terminated on December 31, 2009 and we received and recorded as income as received fixed payments from THQ of \$6.0 million in each of June 2010 and 2011 and are to receive the remaining additional fixed payments of \$4.0 million on each of June 30, 2012 and 2013 which we will record as income on a cash basis as received (see "Legal Proceedings").
+Pursuant to a Settlement Agreement and Mutual Release dated December 22, 2009, the joint venture was terminated on December 31, 2009 and we received and recorded as income as received fixed payments from THQ of \$6.0 million in each of 2010 and 2011 and \$3.0 million in 2012.
+An amended settlement agreement called for the payment of an additional \$1.0 million October 30, 2012 (which we received) and \$0.4 million each in ten consecutive monthly payments beginning February 28, 2013, on December 19, 2012, THQ filed voluntary petitions under Chapter 11 of the U.S. Bankruptcy Court, and on January 24, 2013 the US Bankruptcy Court approved the sale of most of THQ's assets to multiple buyers.
+Given that the final payment received from THQ (in October 2012) was within 90 days of their filing for bankruptcy, we have not recognized this payment as revenue and have reserved the amount received pending the final settlement of THQ's assets in accordance with bankruptcy law.